aniruddhballal/VenPay/README.md

 - [ ] TASK 167: right now, its a products page - but we can have vendors page too. vendors page with filtering products vs products page with filtering vendors. filtering prices. filtering avg star ratings.
 - [ ] TASK 168: delete old images - from cloudinary - after image updation.
 - [ ] TASK 174: add product card vs edit product card
-- [ ] TASK 175: break productmanagement into MORE COMPONENTS MAN its 1700 lines or something
 - [ ] TASK 181: add loading screens instead of directly rendering some components by default
 - [ ] TASK 182: add skeletons instead of loading screens
 - [ ] TASK 184: tab interface the two parts of the dashboard too i guess.